 Protection insurance can be a valuable safety net for you or your family, should you become ill or die.
-However, in some cases, you might find you already be covered in some way either as part of your work benefits or through the state.
+However, you may find you already have valuable cover in place as part of your work place benefits or through the state benefit system.

-You might find that your workplace benefits already include income protection insurance, or entitle you to cheaper rates from suppliers.
-There are several types of protection cover and benefits which your employer might offer and we’ve put together a list of the most common.
+There are several types of protection cover and benefits which your employer might offer and we’ve put together a list of the most common group insured arrangements.

 Private medical insurance

-The cost of providing private medical cover is treated as a benefit in kind for tax purposes so you will have to pay tax on your private medical insurance premiums, however, company schemes are often significantly cheaper than what’s available on the market and are more likely to include cover for pre-existing conditions, which is typically excluded if you buy this type of policy yourself.
+The cost of providing private medical cover is treated as a benefit in kind for tax purposes so you will have to pay tax on the equivalent value of your private medical insurance premiums.
+However, company schemes are significantly cheaper than what’s available in the market and often include cover for pre-existing conditions, which is typically excluded if you buy this type of policy yourself.

 Group income protection